ruchi961/stable-diffusion-finetuining-pipeline/README.md

 # * stable-diffusion-finetuining-pipeline

-## * Journey and what I have tried:
+## * Journey of learning understanding and implementing, also what I have tried:

-Stable diffusion was new for me as I have base idea of what it does etc, but in order to optimize it I wanted to dig deep into the network architecture how it is loaded and what can be doen to make it more optimized to finetuin on.
-The jorunery started with exploring the architecture of stable diffusion, once I did then I proceeded with finding how it can be optimized I researched about it and came accross solutions like dreembooth and diffusers.
-I even tried diffusers to see is it really optimized and can it run on the infra requirements we have.
-Even though I did that I wante dto try how optimization can be done from scratch , just like we think layer by layer to really load the model in the gpu infrastructure, The basic idea that came to my ida when optimizing the network was lora, qlora, and knowledge distillation knid of techniques, to understand more of how this basic techniques can be extended I went through some research papers like , where I could laso extend my work to adapt to these tehcniques, but I started with lora the best to train on low VRAM budget when I started with lora as i understood the netwrook meaning how each layer of sdxl contributes to its learning like for instance i understood its layers like this
+Stable diffusion was new for me as I have base idea of what it does etc, but in order to optimize it I wanted to dig deep into the network architecture how it is loaded and what can be doen to make it more optimized to finetune on.
+The jorunery started with exploring the architecture of stable diffusion, once I did then I proceeded with finding how it can be optimized I researched about it and came accross solutions like dreambooth and diffusers and some research papers like dora,etc. I even tried diffusers to see is it really optimized and can it run on the infra requirements we have.
+I wanted to try how optimization can be done from scratch , just like we think layer by layer to really load the model in the gpu infrastructure, The basic idea that came to my mind when I read the doc was  lora, qlora, and knowledge distillation kind of techniques.
+So, I created and tried step by step optimizations for each layer and what kind of results do they provide.
+So I started implementing lora with the network, since the network structure is different lora implemetation also  should target proper layer and network.

+From basics I first understood  how each layer of sdxl contributes to its learning like for instance i understood its layers like this

-1. VAE (Variational Autoencoder): does the job of compressing and decompressing the images,
+1. **VAE (Variational Autoencoder):** does the job of compressing and decompressing the images,
 Compress:  full image and squish it into a smaller, simpler representation called latents.
 Decompress: Later, take those latents and turn them back into a full image.

-3. Text Encoders (CLIPTextModel / CLIPTextModelWithProjection): helps in understanding the texxt captions what it really means
-CLIPTextModel → “Just understands the text.”
+2. **Text Encoders (CLIPTextModel / CLIPTextModelWithProjection):**
+   helps in understanding the texxt captions what it really means CLIPTextModel → “Just understands the text.”
 CLIPTextModelWithProjection → “Understands the text and translates it into a form the image generator (UNet) can directly use.”

-4. UNet (with LoRA): Does the job of denoise, meaning a randomly noised image in laten space is given ,denoise it iterately to produce somehing that maks sense effectively generating the final image, 90% job happending here.
+4. **UNet (with LoRA):** Does the job of denoise, meaning a randomly noised image in laten space is given ,denoise it iterately to produce somehing that maks sense effectively generating the final image, 90% job happending here.

-5. Noise Scheduler (DDPMScheduler): Adds and removes the noise for diffusion-based training, meaning it says how much noise to add at each timestep, so the UNet can learn to denoise effectively.
+5. **Noise Scheduler (DDPMScheduler):** Adds and removes the noise for diffusion-based training, meaning it says how much noise to add at each timestep, so the UNet can learn to denoise effectively.

-Once I learned, I also learned unet is the one that needs lora adapter since it does the job of real learning, i.e denoise andpredict and learn, and the text encoder also is responsible for learning the style from text because it understands text anddoes the representation f text to to image understaing
+Once I was done with that, I understood unet is the one that needs lora adapter since it does the job of real learning, i.e denoise and predict and learn, and the text encoder also is responsible for learning the style from text because it understands text with text embeddings etc, does the representation of text for image understaing

+So Since I wanted to see how this layers could affect lora in training I went ahead with experiments as follows:

+1. First I tried normal pipeline load the networks unet text encoder etc in sub folders of hf or the network basically and put up lora config but here when i tried i was getting nan as my loss reason was vae latent represnetation misatkes in fp16 loading and timesteps which i set initially to zero they were not actually relating the image latent and ocntributing to learning, hence made the modifications for timesteps and vae. so loaded the vae in fp32 did latent operation and converted in fp 16 instead of using vae in 16fp like in dreambotth (i.e community given vae)
+2. next the losses were good but I though we could also change the lora adapters for different network like convulation which are essential for unet or cross attnetion importanc=t aspect of unet, so I decided to test out in experiements and find out in inference how the models were getting affected and whther they learnt good or no.
+3. Next, I also wanted to try if text encoder as well can help in proper understanding of styles in caption.
+4. next i tried their combinations to compare which models are good
+5. I came tot hte conclusion that unet with self attention lora performs better so I tried sparse dropout to see in some overfitting kindof aspect can be ocntroleed so tried  spare dropout
+6. Next I wanted to experiment with the dora technique since the technique is much better than plain lora and also assists in resource efficient training, so tried weight decomposiiton dora.

+In short my attempt was to ,
-So Since I wanted to see how this layers qlora affect in training I went ahead with experiments one with qlora on unet and text encoder one on unet only etc The experiement I tried are below, bu this was my overall idea Learn he network architetcure find where the problem lies, how can you optimize, experiment and try how you can do and compare the results.
+Learn he network architetcure find where the problem lies, how can you optimize, experiment and try how you can do and compare the results.

-First I tried with vae but since vae fp32 fp16 if not loaded properly gives nan loss as well the computation in timesteps must be properly , in the first attempt as I kept it 0 timesteps and loaded vae directly in fp16 the loses were nan. so the n iloaded the vae in fp32 did latent operation and converted in fp 32 instaed of using vae in 16fp like in dreembotth next i corrected the timesteps properly next I tried with unet layers for lora only the self attention one next i tried if these more layers like convulation or cross attn can help in training the model better so tried that next i tried if text encoder as well can help in proper understanding of stylke in caption next i tried their combinations to compare next i tried spare dropout next i tired dora

 # Files and folders descriptions:
 ## 1. Experiments folder